Practice Pending Admission

 Practice Pending Admission for Applicants Licensed in Another Jurisdiction

-Tennessee Supreme Court Rule 7, Section 5.01(g) includes provisions for applicants licensed in another U.S. jurisdiction to practice under certain conditions upon submission of an Application to Tennessee for Admission on Motion without Examination/Comity, an Application to Tennessee for Admission by Transferred UBE Score1, or an Application for Temporary License Pursuant to Rule 7, Section 10.06 (Military Spouse).
+Tennessee Supreme Court Rule 7, Section10.07 includes provisions for applicants licensed in another U.S. jurisdiction1 to practice under certain conditions upon submission of an Application to Tennessee for Admission without Examination, an Application to Tennessee for Admission by Transferred UBE Score, or an Application for Temporary License Pursuant to Rule 7, Section 10.06 (Military Spouse).

 Attorneys holding an active license to practice law and in good standing in another jurisdiction in the United States, District of Columbia or a U.S. Territory who: